wp-plugins/wp-fast-cache/readme.txt

 2. To see if your pages displayed from WP Fast Cache log out, then navigate to that page, you should notice it loading faster.
 3. After a big change to your website be sure to update all the cached pages.

+= Something went wrong how do I manually uninstall WP-fast-cache? = If something has gone wrong, you can manually uninstall WP-fast-cache by locating your websites .htaccess file and remove the wp-fast-cache code: everything between the lines #start_wp_fast_cache and #end_wp_fast_cache

 = Do I have to manually cache every page/post? =
 No, You can bulk add pages/posts to the cache.